alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

   - Set `ANOMALY_ACTION_LOG` to `True` to print game event and action logs in the console.
   - Set `ANOMALY_NOT_MOVING` to `True` to make the robot not moving at all.
 (You will never fail the game).
   - Set `SKIP_TITLE_ANIMATION` to `True` to skip the title animation after game booting up.
-- Being blocked by the door or zapped in the air vent may cause the robot to "run away" to the farthest corner for a short while.
 - You don't need to scan every room - just the room closest to the door and air vent.
 And listen to the sound clue:
   - `FooBear` laughs when it is moving in hunting mode.
-  - You can hear `FooBear` walking when it's in room 4, 5 or 7.
+  - You would hear `FooBear` walking when it enters room 4, 5 or 7 (the nearest to the control room).
+  - You would hear clanging sound when `FooBear` crawls into the air vent.
-  - `FooBear` laughs and can be heard of walking sound when it enters the control room...
+  - `FooBear` also laughs and can be heard of walking at the same time when it enters the control room...

 </details>